mattbostock/dotfiles/README.md

 Matt's dotfiles
 ===============

 Matt's personal configuration files for POSIX-compliant shell environments.
-Currently used on Mac OS X and Cygwin.
+Currently used on Mac OS X only.

 Install
 -------